Small Steps, Real Results

 1. High-Yield Savings Accounts (HYSAs)

 What it is: A savings account that pays a higher interest rate than your standard bank account.
-As of early 2026, the best HYSAs pay around 4-5% APY.
+As of August 2026, the best HYSAs pay in the high 3% to low 4% range, against an FDIC national average of 0.38%.
+Rates move, so check before you open.

 Why it works for small amounts: No minimums, FDIC insured up to $250,000, completely liquid (you can pull your money out anytime).

-The catch: Even at 5% APY, a HYSA barely beats inflation.
-If inflation is running at 3-4%, your real return is 1-2%.
+The catch: Even at 4% APY, a HYSA barely beats inflation.
+If inflation is running at 3%, your real return is about 1%, and taxes on the interest take a bite out of that.
 You're not losing purchasing power as fast as a regular savings account, but you're barely treading water.
 A HYSA is a good place to park your emergency fund, but it's not going to build wealth.

 Verdict: Safe.
 Easy.
 But your money is still losing value, just slowly.